j4cobgarby/fors-kernel/docs/fors-notes/Filesystem.md

 Parameters:
  - file to close

+ 1) call the fs implementation's close method in case it wants to do anything extra.
- 1) decrement file->node's reference counter
+ 2) decrement file->node's reference counter
- 2) if it is now at 0, call put_node on it
+ 3) if it is now at 0, call put_node on it
- 3) mark the file's entry in `open_files` as free
+ 4) mark the file's entry in `open_files` as free

 ### Reading a file
+ - open file index
+ - number of bytes to read
+ - buffer in kernel address space

+ 1) simply tell the fs implementation to perform this read.
+ 2) update access_time in the file's fsnode.

 ### Writing to a file

+Parameters:
+ - open file index
+ - number of bytes to write
+ - buffer in kernel address space

+ 1) tell the fs implementation to perform this write.
+ 2) update access_time and mod_time in the fsnode.

 ### Seeking in a file

+Parameters:
+ - open file index
+ - seek offset
+ - seek anchor type (relative, absolute, from start, from end)

+ 1) update cursor in the open file.
+ 2) call the fs implementation's seek method in case it needs to do anything extra.

 ### Creating a new file

+Parameters:
+ - new file whole path
+ - access permissions

+ 1) find parent node of given path
+ 2) call fs implementation's mknode method, which will try and create a new fsnode (importantly, this generates a new internal_id for the fsnode)
+ 3) if this returns NULL then either the method doesn't exist for the fs, or it failed, so then fail the procedure and return here.
+ 4) add the new fsnode to the fsnodes array.

 ### Creating a hard-link

+Parameters:
+ - the node to link to
+ - the path to the new link file

+ 1) find the parent node of the given path (which will be a directory)
+ 2)

 ### Creating a directory
 ### Deleting a directory